frslabs/atlas-sdk-ios/README.md

 # ATLAS SDK (iOS)
 ![version](https://img.shields.io/badge/version-v1.0.0-blue)

-ATLAS SDK is a one-shot solution to securely fetch documents from DigiLocker.
-It helps to eliminate use of physical documents and enables sharing of e-documents which is stored in DigiLocker account.
+ATLAS SDK is used to capture all types of Location,Document,Face,Aadhaar,Data,Video,Email,Phone,Consent,Video Declaration.

 You can find the latest changelog at [Changelog](CHANGELOG.md).